Business process management

 How long before we see ROI from BPM?

-Quick wins can appear within weeks – one company reduced invoice processing time by 50% in their first month.
+Quick wins can appear within weeks.
+In our experience, teams often reduce invoice processing time by 50% in their first month.
 Full ROI typically comes within 6-18 months, depending on scope and complexity.
 The key is starting with high-impact, low-complexity processes to build momentum and fund expansion.

 What skills does a BPM team need?